Mary Livingston: Furs and jewels

 In May 1566 when Queen Mary was pregnant she made inventories of her jewels and wrote who should have them if she died in childbed.
-Mary Livingston helped her and signed one document, as "Marie Leviston".
+Mary Livingston helped her and signed one document as "Marie Leviston".

 After Mary, Queen of Scots went to England in 1568, Livingston retained some of her jewels.
 She sent them with Robert Melville of Murdocairny to her at Bolton Castle.
-Her husband, John Sempill was charged by Regent Lennox to return some of the queen's jewels and furs of "martrick" and sable in his wife's keeping, but refused and was imprisoned in Blackness Castle.
-This fur may have been a zibellino, several were recorded in Mary's inventories.
-In October 1573 Robert Melville was questioned about any jewels still in her keeping.
+Her husband, John Sempill, was charged by Regent Lennox to return some of the queen's jewels and furs of "martrick" and sable in his wife's keeping, but refused and was imprisoned in Blackness Castle.
+This fur may have been a zibellino, as several were recorded in Mary's inventories.
+In October 1573, Robert Melville was questioned about any jewels still in her keeping.

 Livingston outlived her husband, and as a widow in January 1582 brought a legal action against Robert, Lord Sempill, over the possession of some lands.
+She received her pension, an "annalrent," in 1589.